PennyLaneAI/pennylane/pennylane/devices/experimental/README.md

 This module contains the new device API for PennyLane.
 The goal is to address several of the following short-comings with the existing device structures:

-* Nested inheritence hierarchiesfor existing devices.
+* Nested inheritence hierarchies for existing devices.
 * Inflexible extensions for new features and implementation updates.
 * Lack of support for parallel executions on single or multiple devices.